crescat-io/saloon-sdk-generator/README.md

 - [Postman Collection Format Schema](https://blog.postman.com/introducing-postman-collection-format-schema/)
 - [Importing and Exporting Data in Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting/exporting-data/)

+## TODOs

+- Implement smart "did the definition change"-feature that can update only what changed in request classes [ref](https://doc.nette.org/en/php-generator#toc-generating-according-to-existing-ones)
+- Add: Option to specify connector class name and namespace

 ## Contributing

 Contributions to this package are welcome!
 If you find any issues or want to suggest improvements, please submit a pull